Low End Mac Reader Specials

 The Brains

 As with every current Mac, these models will have a 300+ MHz G3 processor with a 512 KB level 2 cache.
-It should be in a ZIF socket, just like on the Power Mac G3.
+It should be in a ZIF socket, just like Power Mac G3 uses.
 The motherboard should share as many components with other models as possible, running at 100 MHz unless that's economically prohibitive.

-Apple has two options for video: on the motherboard or on a PCI card.
-All things considered, putting video on a PCI card makes it easier for the user to upgrade - and makes it easier for Apple to upgrade as faster video cards emerge.
+Apple has two options for video: integrated on the motherboard or on a PCI card.
+All things considered, putting video on a PCI card makes it easier for the user to upgrade - and makes it easier for Apple to offer improved video as faster video cards emerge.

-The New Macs should also have one free PCI slot, which could be used for a legacy card (SCSI, serial, ADB), a DOS card, a 56k/DSL modem, etc. And if, instead of putting two PCI slots on the motherboard, Apple puts them on a riser card (as Umax did on the SuperMac C500), they can keep a very low profile on the modular model.
+The new Compact Macs should also have one free PCI slot, which could be used for a legacy card (SCSI, serial, ADB), a DOS card, a 56k/DSL modem, etc. And if, instead of putting two PCI slots on the motherboard, Apple put them on a riser card (as Umax did on the SuperMac C500), it can keep a very low profile for the modular model.

 The motherboard should have all the important Mac ports: USB, FireWire, and ethernet.